martinberlin/cale-idf/README.md

 * Espressif IDF framework 4.3
 * An SPI epaper (see wiki for supported models)

 ESP32C3 also works as a target.
-But you just need to remove /component/epd_driver since this uses both ESP32 cores and won't compile in C3.
+For C3 the compilation of /component/epd_driver is excluded since this uses ESP32 two cores and won't compile in C3.
 Please check also config-examples/C3-riscv-spi where is a PIN configuration that is prove to be working.

 Then just select one of the SPI examples, and do a: **idf.py set-target esp32c3**